qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 </div>

-For `this.self` to be available, the class must have as a direct or indirect base class `qx.core.Object`.
+For `this.constructor` to be available, the class must have as a direct or indirect base class `qx.core.Object`.

 </div>